 The Every Student Succeeds Act, also known as ESSA, amends the federal Elementary and Secondary Education Act (ESEA) of 1965.
-As stated on the U.S. Department of Education's ESSA homepage at www.ed.gov/ESSA
+As stated on the U.S. Department of Education's ESSA homepage at <a href="education/education/scenarios.com/education/ed